Tewa language: Word order

-Number
+There are also many ways to say what would be translated as the same thing in English in Tewa.
+For example, there are three ways to say the sentence "The man and the woman are entering":

+Noun hierarchy

+Tewa has a noun hierarchy in order to determine which noun phrase goes in which position, however this only influences passive sentences.
+In Tewa, this is a simple binary distinction between animate and nonanimate noun phrases.

+However, unlike in other languages with a noun hierarchy, such as Navajo, Tewa also marks the subject with the postposition -dí, meaning that there is not a concrete need to adhere to the noun hierarchy as that information is already morphologically encoded into sentences.
+Because of this, younger Tewa speakers tend to not use the noun hierarchy and instead rely on the morphology present in passive sentences.

+Grammatical number

-Tewa, like other Tanoan languages, has a 3 number system and differentiates between singular, dual, and plural nouns.
+Tewa, like other Tanoan languages, has a trepartite number system, which means that nouns can be counted through different syntactic constructions in three ways.
+In English, with morphosyntactic differences exist only for two numbers: singular and plural.
+Tewa, on the other hand differentiates between singular, dual, and plural nouns.

-However, Tewa also appears to group its nouns into two categories: those of "sets" and "entities," with sets being marked by the affix /-n/ and entities the lack of said affix.
+However, Tewa also appears to group its nouns into two categories: those of "sets" and "entities", with sets being marked by the affix /-n/ and entities the lack of said affix.
 Because of this, when creating plurality out of an entity, the affix /-n/ must be removed and the base root will be one not seen outside of plurality or duality.

+Tewa also has what is called "inverse" numbering, which is a feature of many Tanoan languages.
+A chart of the indefinite articles for "a, some" can help show this phenomenon:

+As seen, that which marks singular for one class marks plural for another class and vice versa.

 Language revitalization

 Esther Martinez, who lived to be 94 years old, was nationally known for her commitment to preserving the Tewa language.
 Her San Juan Pueblo Tewa Dictionary was published in 1982.
-The Esther Martinez Native American Languages Preservation Act is named for her, and as of Sept.
-15, 2012, members of the New Mexico congressional delegation have introduced legislation to extend the program for another five years.
+The Esther Martinez Native American Languages Preservation Act is named for her, and as of September 15, 2012, members of the New Mexico congressional delegation have introduced legislation to extend the program for another five years.

+Digital language documentation efforts were underway as of 1995.

 Tewa language programs are available for children in most of the Tewa-speaking pueblos.
 The Santa Clara Pueblo Tewa Language Revitalization Program also sponsors cultural activities, such as visiting Crow Canyon.

 Children's stories in Tewa have been digitized by the University of New Mexico, and are available online.

-A 2012 documentary film, "The Young Ancestors", follows a group of teenagers from Santa Fe Preparatory School as they learn the Tewa language in a self-study program with the help of a mentor, seventh grade literature teacher Laura Kaye Jagles.
+A 2012 documentary film, The Young Ancestors, follows a group of teenagers from Santa Fe Preparatory School as they learn the Tewa language in a self-study program with the help of a mentor, seventh grade literature teacher Laura Kaye Jagles.